w3f/substrate-benchmarks-reviewer/README.md

 ## TODO

+- Also add ratio for storage root time.
 - *step* -> should probably also contain variable names ("u", "r", etc.).
 - A "timeline" review: can compare *ratio* and *step* between days, revealing that some changes in the code have increased (or decreased) execution time.
 - Document source code some more.